 The dreaded 1080 bait is actively used in the Flinders Ranges region for the control of feral animals.
 There are signposts about the use of the bait inside the national park, plus at the boundary of some pastoral properties.
 Keep an eye out for signs as you pass the cattle grids.

 To keep your dog safe, it’s best to always keep your dog on a leash, keep a close eye on them and don’t let them eat anything from the ground.
+Many of the stations recommend this for visiting dogs.
 If concerned, a muzzle is recommended.

 10 thoughts on “Dog-Friendly Flinders Ranges: Visiting with a Dog”

 We found this article very informative and definitely encourages us to take the puppies with us for a visit to the Flinders areas, thank you!